Time Series Data Forecasting with TDengine

 ...

-This connection makes use of the TDengine Python connector together with SQLAlchemy to establish the connection and pandas to query data frames.
+This connection makes use of the TDengine Python client library together with SQLAlchemy to establish the connection and pandas to query data frames.
 We use the AVG() function and INTERVAL(1w) clause to query weekly averages from the TDengine cluster.

 Now that we have generated our sample data and connected to TDengine, we can forecast future data: